loloDawit/Project-X-MovieStore/README.md

 # ProjectX
-ProjectX
-The goal of this project is to create a databases and GUI for a movie store.
+The goal of this project is to create a databases for a movie store using SQLite and GUI for the movie store using javaFX application.

 # Online   Movie   Store   | Database CSS   475:   | Database   Systems   Final   Project   |   Summer 2017
 #                                   University   Of   Washington